aluisayala/omeganet/README.md

 ## Description

-OmegaNet is a modular cognitive simulation system using the Ω equation, symbolic drift, DNA fossil encoding, and Big Bang macro entities.
+OmegaNet is a modular cognitive system using the Ω equation, symbolic drift, DNA fossil encoding, and Big Bang macro entities.
+The equation is the core of sim

 ## Usage